 - 2 tablespoons chopped chives for garnish

 - Peel the potatoes.
 Cut into quarters.
 Place in a medium saucepan and cover with salted water.
 Bring to a boil, and cook 15-20 minutes, until fork-tender.

 - Meanwhile, heat the olive oil in another medium saucepan over medium-low heat, 2-3 minutes.
 Add the garlic and cook, stirring, about 3 minutes, until golden but not browned.
 Remove from heat and set aside.

-- When potatoes are tender, drain them into a colander.
+- When potatoes are tender, drain them into a colander, reserving the cooking water.
 Run them through a potato ricer and add to the olive oil saucepan.
 Add salt and pepper.
 Mix with a rubber spatula, just until combined.
 Don't over mix.

 - If the mixture is too thick, thin it out with a little of the reserved cooking water - add 1 tablespoon at a time until you reach a good consistency.